Limitations and restrictions of Assurance

 When Catalyst Center discovers a device, it uses one of the device's IP addresses as the preferred management IP address.
 The IP address can be that of a built-in management interface of the device, another physical interface, or a logical interface such as Loopback0.
 You can configure Catalyst Center to use the device's loopback IP address as the preferred management IP address, provided the IP address is reachable from Catalyst Center.

-When you choose Use Loopback IP as the preferred management IP address, Catalyst Center determines the preferred management IP address as follows:
+When you select Use Loopback IP as the preferred management IP address, Catalyst Center determines the preferred management IP address as described in this table:

 After a device is discovered, you can update the management IP address from the Inventory window.